JavaScript Required

 Pick channels that match your buyers and your capacity

 Not every business needs to be everywhere.
 You need a small set of channels you can run consistently, where the format suits your offer and the audience is already in research mode.
-A few options that work well for Australian service businesses:
+A few options that work well for service businesses:

 The goal isn’t “more content”.
 It’s more touchpoints around the same core ideas, tied back to specific landing pages that convert.